Bozar/foldMarker/README.md

 The new command name must begin with capital alphabet.

-### 3.4 Mark `'<` and `'>`
+### 4.4 Command range

 If plugin reports error:

-    ERROR: Visual area not found!

-It means mark `'<` and `'>` does not exist or has already been deleted.
-Refer to  Vim help, `:h E19`.

-This error will appear in three circumstances.

-marks do not exist:

-    :new test<cr>
-    :FoldMarker s<cr>

-marks have been deleted:

-    ggVG<esc>
-    :delmarks < <cr>
-    :FoldMarker s<cr>

-lines containing marks have been deleted:

-    ggVG<esc>
-    Gdd
-    :FoldMarker s<cr>
+    ERROR: Command range only has one line!

+Choose at least two lines in Visual mode or Normal mode, such as `:1,2FoldMarker s`, so that `:FoldMarker s` can work properly.

-### 3.5 Number of lines in Visual area
+### 4.5 Fold markers exist in specified area

 If plugin reports error:

-    ERROR: Visual area only has one line!

-It means you have chosen only one line in Visual mode.
-Choose at least two lines for `:FoldMarker s` to work properly.

-### 3.6 Visual area contains fold markers

-If plugin reports error:

-    ERROR: Visual area already has fold marker!
+    ERROR: Line X has fold marker!

-It means there exists fold markers in the first or last line of Visual area.
+It means there exists fold markers in the first or last line of specified area.

 For example: